-Depending upon the general education program pursued, students must earn either 120 or 128 credit hours to meet graduation requirements.
 Some courses taken for the minor may simultaneously fulfill general education requirements.
-Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education programs.
+Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education program.

-Students should note that the minor contributes between 9 and 15 hours toward the required 39 hours of 3000-4000 level course work.
+Students should note that the minor contributes between 9 and 15 hours toward the required 39 hours of 3000-4000 level coursework.

-In addition to the appropriate general education program and a major, students must complete the minor's prerequisites and core requirements and must select program electives as indicated.
+Along with the general education program and a major, students must complete the minor's prerequisites and core requirements and must select program electives as indicated.